COSC3020/isomorphism-connectivity-KobeLimon21/README.md

-sources:
+Sources:
-ta ali - helped to explain how to go about the mathemetical aspect of isomorphism.
+ta ali - helped to explain how to go about the mathemetical aspect of isomorphisn and bijection.

+"I certify that I have listed all sources used to complete this exercise, including the use of any Large Language Models.
+All of the work is my own, except where stated otherwise.
+I am aware that plagiarism carries severe penalties and that if plagiarism is suspected, charges may be filed against me without prior notice."